-CNL 7133 - Theories and Techniques of Counseling (Three credit hours)
+CNL 7133 - Theories and Techniques of Counseling (3 credit hours)

 Overview of major counseling theories and techniques and a review of historical foundations of mental health care.
 Social, psychological, and philosophical influences and ethical issues associated with the counseling professions are considered.

-CNL 7313 - Career Development Information and Vocational Education (Three credit hours)
+CNL 7313 - Career Development Information and Vocational Education (3 credit hours)

 An examination of career development theories, the research supporting the theories and the practical application of these ideas in career counseling.
 Course work includes information about the development of an educational-occupational library, the classification of the world of work, and the use of occupational data in career counseling and development across the lifespan.

 CNL 7613 - Family of Origin (3 credit hours)

 An explanation of the theoretical bases of family of origin work.
 Exploration of the student's own family history and family patterns across generations is included.
 Review of the basic concepts and therapeutic techniques used in family of origin education and counseling.

 Principles of measurement and assessment.
 Use of various assessment instruments including achievement, aptitude, intelligence, interests, and personality tests in the processes of counseling and guidance.
 Supervision in administering, scoring, and interpreting individual evaluation methods is emphasized.